irplonk/automated-turbulence-detection/README.md

 * The `report_time` parameter controls how frequently in (simulated) seconds new weather reports will be generated
 * The `update_time` parameter controls how frequently in (real) seconds the simulation will update the information in the database
 * The `time_per_update` parameter controls how far the simulation will progress in (simulated) seconds every time the database is updated

+#### Troubleshooting
+* If the server will not start and produces an error message about database migrations, run the commands `python server/manage.py makemigrations` and `python server/manage.py migrate` from the root project directory, entering a value of '0' for any requested default values
+* If the main page will not display, or does not update even with the simulation running, clear your browsers cache.
+In Google Chrome this can be done by going to Settings > More tools > Clear browsing data, and selecting the Cached images and files option
+* If the simulation encounters an error, or it will not run and an error message is produced that the file all.201708_week1.nc cannot be found, ensure that the file all.201708_week1.zip.001 located in server/turb/WeatherReportSimulator/Weather_Data has been decompressed, and that the file all.201708_week1.nc is present in the same directory with a size of about 645 MB